Shahid Khaqan Abbasi: Foreign policy

+Airport checking incident

+In March 2018, while serving as Prime Minister of Pakistan, Shahid Khaqan Abbasi underwent a routine security screening at a United States airport during a private visit to the country.
+Footage of the screening circulated widely on social media and attracted considerable media attention in Pakistan.
+Abbasi later defended the incident, stating that he was not embarrassed by the security check and that complying with the laws and procedures of a foreign country did not diminish the dignity of his office.
+He noted that he had regularly undergone similar screenings during his visits to the United States and emphasized the importance of respecting the laws of the countries one visits.

 Leaving the office

 On 31 May 2018, incumbent PML-N government completed its five years term becoming the country's second civilian dispensation government to complete a five-year term in office (the other being Pakistan Peoples Party).
 Abbasi was succeeded by caretaker prime minister Justice Nasirul Mulk on 1 June 2018 until the country elected the new government in the 2018 general elections which were held on 25 July 2018.

-It was noted that Abbasi, as prime minister, lived in his own home in Islamabad instead of living in the Prime Minister House..
+It was noted that Abbasi, as prime minister, lived in his own home in Islamabad instead of living in the Prime Minister House.
 He was also the Highest taxpayer of Pakistan in 2018 when he was the prime minister of the country.